ILP Contingent: Suppression of POUM

 Of those closely associated with the ILP contingent, the arrest of Kopp, the unit commander, and Milton, one of the American members of the contingent, were of particular concern.
 However, both were eventually released.
 Milton did not spend long in jail, as McNair ensured his release.
 Kopp on the other hand, despite attempted intervention on his behalf by the ILP, remained in prison for a further eighteen months.
 However, most attention both at the time and since, has focused on the case of Bob Smillie who died in jail in Valencia, officially of appendicitis, on 13 June.
 Smillie's death has been surrounded in mystery, and has been the subject of much speculation, focussing on accusations that he was "done to death" by the Communists.
 Although the issue remains controversial, recent scholarship tends to concur with the contemporary findings of the official ILP report into the investigation, conducted by David Murray of Motherwell ILP, found that the authorities were guilty of carelessness rather than violence or direct malice.
 Orwell had this to say on the matter, in Chapter 14 of Homage to Catalonia:

 Smillie, the first foreigner associated with the POUM to become a mortal victim of the Stalinist repression, had been detained at the French border accused of "carrying arms" - a dud hand-bomb was found among the various souvenirs he had with him.

 By November 1937, there were claimed to be 15,000 anti-fascist prisoners in the Republic’s jails, about 1,000 of them from the POUM.
 The Right Opposition and other marxist groupings organised an international campaign in solidarity with the POUM prisoners which probably saved their leaders from a similar fate to Nin’s.
 The IBRSU also sent several delegations to Spain to visit the party’s prisoners and try to secure their release, the first headed by its General Secretary, Fenner Brockway.
 In August, another delegation arrived including the ILP MP James Maxton.
 A third delegation went in November headed by another ILP MP, John McGovern.

 Despite the suppression of POUM, not all of the ILP contingent returned home immediately.
 Arthur Chambers, Bob Williams and Reg Hiddlestone all stayed on to fight in Spain.
-Williams returned home in December 1938 after being injured three times, Hiddleston was the final member of the contingent left in Spain, returning home in February 1939, leaving Barcelona only hours before Barcelona fell.
+Williams returned home in December 1938 after being injured three times, Hiddlestone was the final member of the contingent left in Spain, returning home in February 1939, leaving Barcelona only hours before Barcelona fell.
 Chambers was the only member of the ILP contingent to be killed in combat in Spain when he was shot by a sniper in August 1938 after transferring to a Confederación Nacional del Trabajo (CNT) unit.